 Currently, the clinical relevance of gaming derives mainly from the lost time that could have been used for other activities—in the long run having the potential to indirectly entail significant distress and functional impairment (see Billieux et al. 2015).
 However, when the WHO finally added gaming disorder to the ICD-11, there had been little time to systematically study what this “significance” actually means in socioculturally diverse contexts, and what the causal pathways of gaming and health in lives with and without mental disorders may be (for summaries, e.g., Dullur & Starcevic 2018; Ferguson & Cowell 2020; Janzik et al. 2020; Kardefelt-Winther et al. 2017; Reed et al. 2022).

 Based on the disputed idea that addictions share similar components (e.g., West & Brown 2013) and gaming-related health problems are addictions, the related science has progressed slowly and, some argue, tautologically (Kardefelt-Winther 2017; see Shaffer et al. 2000).
 The embryonic state of research is most evident in the experts’ persistent inability to differentiate passionate from pathological play.
 The emerging culture of “esports”— competitive gaming that is now being considered for an Olympic sport (Scholz 2019)—further confuses psychiatrists and others who must repeatedly decide whether people who commit to gaming are champions or patients (Nielsen & Karhulahti 2017).
+The fact that similar conceptual-nosologic challenges have concerned numerous other activities (sports, work etc.) without them deserving diagnostic attention as behavioral addictions keeps spawning criticism from expert groups (e.g., van Rooij et al. 2018) and even the media and technology division of the American Psychological Association (Division-46 2018).
+What could make gaming, both with and without monetary stakes, the only clinically significant addictive behavior in the world?

 The implications of the above do not concern gaming alone but represent a greater conflict between cultural and human development.
-As smartphones, social media, and streaming services, among others, are all negotiating their contested role in the mental health discourse in particular, how can science address potential problems in intensive technology use, when intensive use is also globally integrated into healthy everyday living?
+As smartphones, social media, and streaming services, among others, haveall now started to negotiate their contested role in the mental health discourse in particular, how can science address potential problems in intensive technology use, when intensive use is also globally integrated into healthy everyday living?
 To make genuine progress in answering this question, a fundamental understanding of what intensive use is should be pursued; however, this would require the paradigm to shift from confirmatory addiction models to exploratory research with interdisciplinary tools (see Davidson et al. 2019).
-So far, there have not been many efforts toward this shift (for research gaps in the detailed review of qualitative literature, see section Programmatic Components).
+Below, we briefly address relevant qualitative work—including our pilot findings—to motivate the research questions (for a systematic review of literature, see Supplement 6).

 Essentially, the goal of this study is to build a foundation for understanding what intensive use of videogames is.
 This means going beyond the nosological discussion of classifying gaming medically and moving to investigate how interactions with specific types of videogame designs in specific sociocultural contexts constitute intensive gaming as a spectrum of lived experiences.
 Namely, we pursue a taxonomy of intensive gaming on three levels: health, design interaction, and phenomenology of play.
-The taxonomy will be structured on the experiences of people who play multiple hours daily in different sociocultural settings and whose health ranges widely, from being medically treated for gaming to having great wellbeing.
-Related to this goal, we set two paths of inquiry that go beyond health assessment.
+Although we assess our participants’ health and this forms one of the three levels, the taxonomy is essentially structured on the experiences of people who play multiple hours daily in different sociocultural settings, with varying design interaction patterns.
+By having health as our baseline “multi-dependent variable” instead of “consequence,” we set two paths of inquiry that go beyond monocausal health assessment.
 The first concerns our phenomenology of play level and asks:

 RQa: Is it possible to distinguish passionate from pathological gaming by the meanings and values that players attach to videogame play?